ReedClanton/NixOS/users/reedclanton/home/hosts/vm/README.md

 ## Usage

-Contents is run by `../default.nix` rather than.
+Contents is run by `../default.nix` rather than this directory containing a `default.nix`.
+This was done because each host is normally very similar, thus this reduces duplicated code.

 ## Rule(s) & Guideline(s)

+- *Will* be called from an external, parent, directory.
 - May *only* contain host specific Home Manager configuration.
 - May *not* contain any NixOS (non Home Manager) or host independent configuration.